PanicStation.org

 Do not do these things

-• Do not argue face-to-face for hours or get pulled into emotional bargaining — move it to writing.
+• Do not argue face-to-face for hours; move the discussion to writing.

-• Do not withdraw your resignation “for now” unless you truly want to stay (it can complicate things).
+• Do not withdraw your resignation unless you genuinely want to stay.

 • Do not agree to a longer notice period on the spot just to stop the pressure.

-• Do not hand over equipment/keys/laptop without a simple record/receipt.
+• Do not hand over work equipment, keys, passes, or a laptop without a simple written record.

 What to do now

-1. Check your contract for your notice period and how to resign.
-Look for: notice length, whether notice must be in writing, who it must go to (manager/HR), and any clauses on garden leave or payment in lieu.
-If your contract does not say and you’ve worked there more than a month, you generally must give at least 1 week’s notice.
+1. Check your contract, written statement, or staff policy for your notice period and resignation process.
+Look for the notice length, whether notice must be in writing, who it must go to, and any clauses about garden leave, payment in lieu of notice, deductions, or restrictive covenants.
+If you are legally classed as an employee and have worked there at least 1 month, you generally must give at least 1 week’s notice unless your contract requires more or a lawful exception applies.

-2. Send (or resend) a clear written resignation today.
-Email is usually best for an audit trail.
+2. Send or resend a clear written resignation today.
+Email is usually best because it creates a clear record.
 Keep it simple:

 • “I am resigning from my role.”

-• “My notice period is [X] as per my contract (or statutory minimum).”
+• “My notice period is [X] as per my contract.”

 • “My last working day will be [date].”
-Double-check the date you wrote — your notice period typically starts the day after you resign.
-Send it to your manager and HR.
-If you have a work email issue, send from a personal email as well and/or deliver a printed letter and keep a photo.
+If your contract is silent and the legal minimum applies, say: “I am giving 1 week’s notice.”
+Check the date carefully; your notice period usually starts at the beginning of the day after you resign.
+Send it to your manager and HR, unless your contract names someone else.
+If work email access is blocked, send it from a personal email or deliver a printed letter and keep a photo.

-5. Ask for the practical exit details (also in writing).
+5. Ask for practical exit details in writing.
 Request confirmation of:

-• your last day and whether they want you to work notice, take holiday, or be put on garden leave
+• whether they want you to work your notice, take holiday, or be placed on garden leave

-• how unused holiday will be handled in your final pay
+• how unused holiday will be handled in final pay

-• when you will receive your final payslip and P45 (if you’re paid through PAYE)
+• when to expect your final payslip and P45 if you are paid through PAYE

 What can wait